Roxette: 1994–1998: Crash! Boom! Bang! and Don't Bore Us, Get to the Chorus!

 Although Crash!
 Boom!
-Bang! saw chart success (No. 1 in Sweden, No. 2 in Germany and No. 3 in Australia and the UK), it sold fewer copies than had their previous albums.
+Bang! saw chart success (No. 1 in Sweden, No. 2 in Germany and No. 3 in Australia and the UK), it sold fewer copies than had their previous albums, selling 5 million copies worldwide.
 EMI America were reluctant to release the album, and instead promoted a shortened 10-track Favorites CD in association with McDonald's.
 The Favorites of Crash!
 Boom!
 Bang!
 CD reportedly sold about 1 million copies.
 It was noted by journalists that the McDonald's promotion CD (and other CDs by Tina Turner, Garth Brooks and Elton John) led to US music retailers of the time being unhappy with the promotion for several reasons, including that it bypassed established music stores and that the price of the CD was way below normal wholesale costs.
 Some stores refused to sell the albums published by EMI, with one major chain protesting by temporarily pulling all products from CEMA (EMI's distribution wing) out of its sales and ad campaigns.
 The duo's relations with EMI's North American subsidiary, which had never been smooth, collapsed after the release of this album.
 Crash!
 Boom!
 Bang! became the last Roxette release EMI issued in the US until Greatest Hits was released in 2011 on subsidiary label Capitol Records.

 The first single release from Crash!
 Boom!
 Bang! was "Sleeping in My Car".
 The distortion guitar-heavy pop song, born out of anger and frustration of the album's grown up nature, reached No. 2 in Canada, as well as the top 10 in 7 European countries (including No. 1 in Sweden) as well as the top 15 in the UK, Australia and Germany.
 However, in the US, it was less successful, reaching only No. 50 on the Billboard Hot 100 chart.
 Subsequent releases--the album's title selection, "Fireworks", and "Run to You"—were less successful but managed to reach the charts in some countries.